-Humble Pacific Island movie star Mungau Dain dies in mid-20s
+Humble Pacific island movie star Mungau Dain dies in mid-20s

-WELLINGTON, New Zealand (AP) — Mungau Dain, who earned the role in the Oscar-nominated film “Tanna” because his elders decided he was the best-looking guy in their traditional village on the Pacific island nation of Vanuatu, has died.
+WELLINGTON, New Zealand (AP) — Mungau Dain had never considered acting before he starred in the Oscar-nominated film “Tanna.”
+He got the role because his elders decided he was the best-looking guy in their traditional village on the Pacific island nation of Vanuatu.

 Dain died Saturday in the capital Port Vila, after contracting a leg infection that wasn’t quickly treated.
 He was in his mid-20s.

-Martin Butler, who co-directed “Tanna,” says Dain wasn’t a natural actor but was very enthusiastic, learned quickly, and ended up giving a fabulous performance.
+Martin Butler, who co-directed “Tanna,” said Dain wasn’t a natural actor but was very enthusiastic, learned quickly, and ended up giving a fabulous performance.
 The movie won a number of awards, including two at the Venice Film Festival.

 Most Read Entertainment Stories